Billy-S/mmm/README.md

 3) Nuclear Self Destruct (NSD)

 Get ready for a big boom!
 When given the correct password on the correct channel via the digilines mod, the NSD will completely destroy anything near it!
 (Note: The NSD will not damage protected areas)

+4) Super Ice

+When you skate on ice as slippery as this, you /speed up/!
+I didn't even know that was /possible/!